Szego condition, scattering, and vibration of Krein strings: Introduction

 The second condition can be interpreted as the left and the right ends of the string being ``heavy''.

-The free motion of the vibrating string $[M, L]$ with a given initial displacement $u_0: [0,L) \to \R$ is described by the solution $u = u(\xi, t)$ of the string equation
+The free motion of the vibrating string $[M, L]$ with a given initial displacement $u_0\colon [0,L) \to \R$ is described by the solution $u = u(\xi, t)$ of the string equation

-Under mild assumptions \eqref{0sa17}--\eqref{0sa15}, $\mf$ is essentially an arbitrary measure on $[0, L)$ and one needs to explain how to understand equation \eqref{seq}.
-We postpone the discussion of its rigorous interpretation until Section~\ref{ks}.
-For now, we only mention that if $L=+\infty$, $\mf = \rho \,d\xi$, and $\rho$ and $u_0$ satisfy additional regularity assumptions, then \eqref{seq} takes the form
+Under mild assumptions \eqref{0sa17}--\eqref{0sa15}, $\mf$ is essentially an arbitrary non-negative Borel measure on $[0, L)$ and one needs to explain how to understand equation \eqref{seq}.
+In Section \ref{ks}, we will define the self-adjoint non-negative operator $\cal{S}_M$, the Krein string operator, which corresponds to the pair $[M,L]$.
+Then, the spectral theorem for $\cal{S}_M$ and operator calculus can be used to define the solution $u$ as follows: